Bracktus/Noisy-Tournament-Ranking/final/docs/final.md

 ## Closeness?

-In order to measure closeness between 2 preorders we need some sort of distance metric.
+In order to measure closeness between 2 preorders we'll need a distance metric.
 One common metric is the Kendall tau distance.
 This measures the number of differing pairs in the 2 preorders.

 For example let's take the relations $\preceq_{t}$ and $\preceq_{t'}$ over $V = \{a, b, c\}$